 An audit firm specialising in this sector was mandated to conduct comprehensive mapping of its supply chain and also on-site audits of identified actors.
 So far, 17 audits have been conducted at each level of the supply chain, leading back as far as a number of small-scale mines in the Democratic Republic of Congo (DRC).
 No critical non-conformities have yet been identified, and tracking of corrective action plans is underway.

-Groupe Renault has been holding an annual awards programme since 2017.
+Renault Group has been holding an annual awards programme since 2017.
 These awards recognise particularly high-performing suppliers in five priority areas for Renault, including Responsible Purchasing.
-In 2019, prizes went to two suppliers: APEX JSC (Russia) and ERMETAL OTOMOTIV (Turkey) for their excellent extra-financial performance
+In the last edition - in 2020 - three suppliers were awarded for their very good extra-financial performance: the French companies ALTEN GROUP and BONTAZ and the Romanian company SC COMPONENTE AUTO.